mnx-solutions/sdc-piranha/README.md

 Development regularly occurs on Linux until it is ready for staging.
 Lloyd encourages development on SmartOS to be "close to production".

-1. `ssh git@git.joyent.com` Confirms access to the private repositories.
-Connection will immediately close.
-2. `git clone git@github.com:joyent/piranha.git`
+1. `git clone git@github.com:joyent/piranha.git`
-3. `npm install` (if you get errors, try `npm i --production`)
+2. `npm install` (if you get errors, try `npm i --production`)
-4. Create environment configuration file including uploading a private ssh key of a 'developer' user for SDC.
+3. Create environment configuration file including uploading a private ssh key of a 'developer' user for SDC.
 See Configuration section below.
 Better yet, get someone else's working config file and use that as the `{environment}` when starting the server.
-5. Make sure portal user has rights to write var/error.json `chown -R portal var/`
+4. Make sure portal user has rights to write var/error.json `chown -R portal var/`
-6. If Redis isn't installed and running, [install](http://redis.io/download) and [run](http://reistiago.wordpress.com/2011/07/23/installing-on-redis-mac-os-x/) it
+5. If Redis isn't installed and running, [install](http://redis.io/download) and [run](http://reistiago.wordpress.com/2011/07/23/installing-on-redis-mac-os-x/) it
-7. `node index.js -env={environment}`
+6. `gulp serve -env={environment}` you can use `./node_modules/.bin/gulp` without installing it

 ### Staged Development

-The production environment is currently SmartOS 64-bit - base64 13.1.0, so we use the same for staged development.
+The production environment is currently SmartOS 64-bit - base64 13.3.1, so we use the same for staged development.
 * Use 'ssh -A' to connect to the instance, forwarding your authentication agent.

-1. Test access to Joyent git repos: `ssh git@git.joyent.com` (Confirms access to the private repositories.
-Connection will immediately close)
-2. Update and install system packages: `pkgin up; pkgin -y install scmgit-base redis build-essential`
+1. Update and install system packages: `pkgin up; pkgin -y install scmgit-base redis build-essential`
-3. Enable local Redis service: `svcadm enable redis:default`
+2. Enable local Redis service: `svcadm enable redis:default`
-4. Clone Piranha repo from GitHub: `git clone git@github.com:joyent/piranha.git /opt/portal`
+3. Clone Piranha repo from GitHub: `git clone git@github.com:joyent/piranha.git /opt/portal`
-5. Create a new non-root user for portal: `useradd -s /bin/false -m portal`
+4. Create a new non-root user for portal: `useradd -s /bin/false -m portal`
-6. Install node.js modules: `cd /opt/portal; npm install --production`
+5. Install node.js modules: `cd /opt/portal; npm install --production`
 6. Make sure that portal user owns its files: `chown -R portal /opt/portal`
 7. Create environment configuration file including uploading a private ssh key of a 'developer' user for SDC.
 See Configuration section below.
 8. Import portal service configuration file: `svccfg import /opt/portal/smf/portal.xml`